 - Don’t smoke or use tobacco products.
 If you smoke, consider limiting it or quitting.

 - Exercise regularly.

-- Stick to a healthy diet and try to keep blood pressure and cholesterol levels under control.
+- Try to keep your blood pressure and cholesterol levels managed well.

 Heart palpitations are a common condition.
 Most of the time, they’re harmless and don’t require medical attention.
 However, in some cases, they can indicate a potentially serious condition.